fdeblasio/pokeemerald-expansion/notes.md

 - Remove duplicate GFX (for example, bald_man_frlg is just bald_man in the PR)
 - Improve Rod order
 - Add Wiglett/Toedscool?
+- Add Munna for Route 10 girl?
+Maybe a trade?

 ### Overworld
 - Seperate out split routes into two maps for different encounters?